d-gilles/01-Data_Ingestion_With_Docker/README.md

 **Docker-Compose:** Simplifies container orchestration and management.</br>
 **Docker Container** Build and run a docker container running a Python script to ingest a second table to the db.

+## install requirements
+To install all the required dependencies for this project run:</br>
+  `pip install -r requirements.txt`

 ## run a network in Docker
 ```bash
 docker network create pg-network